Nyxoid 1.8 mg nasal spray, solution in a single-dose container

 Elimination

-There are no data available on the excretion of naloxone following intranasal administration, however, the disposition of labelled naloxone following IV administration was studied in healthy volunteers and opioid-dependent patients.
-Following an IV dose of 125 µ g, 38% of the dose was recovered in the urine within 6 hours in healthy volunteers compared with 25% of the dose being recovered in opioid-dependent patients in the same time period.
+There are no data available on the excretion of naloxone following intranasal administration, however, the disposition of labelled naloxone following intravenous administration was studied in healthy volunteers and opioid-dependent patients.
+Following an intravenous dose of 125 µ g, 38% of the dose was recovered in the urine within 6 hours in healthy volunteers compared with 25% of the dose being recovered in opioid-dependent patients in the same time period.
 After a period of 72 hours, 65% of the injected dose was recovered in urine in the healthy volunteers compared with 68% of the dose in opiate-dependent patients.

 Paediatric population